mcherry000/Search-Autocomplete-System/README.md

 ## `💊 Exercises 💊`

-- Each exercise has corresponding comments to explain the "why" and "how" of Algorithms.
+- Each exercise has corresponding comments to explain the "why" and "how" of the three Algorithms.

 ### 01. `uniqueBy`